ePages-de/epages-devportal/_posts/2017/2017-12-05-debugging-microservices-pt3.md

 ## Color me interested

 With the help of [Sleuth](https://cloud.spring.io/spring-cloud-sleuth/){:target="_blank"} and [Zipkin](http://zipkin.io/){:target="_blank"} we are able to search for and correlate log events belonging to a particular **trace**.
-For that we need to know its unique trace id, that could be part of a REST API response header and noted down for later analysis in case of an error.
+For that we need to know its unique trace id, that could be part of a REST API response header and noted down for later log analysis in case of an error.
 Another approach is to first come up with a trace id and already provide it along with the initial REST API request to be carried throughout the whole request processing.
-You can think of painting your request with a signal color that is easy to spot between all the other dull requests.
+You can think of it as painting your request with a signal color, that is easy to spot between all the other dull requests.

-## Dynamic Lua scripting in nginx
+## Howling at the moon

-With the help of [Lua](https://github.com/openresty/lua-nginx-module#readme){:target="_blank"} we can enhance the [nginx](https://nginx.org/en/){:target="_blank"} that acts as our central [API gateway](http://microservices.io/patterns/apigateway.html){:target="_blank"}.
+With the help of the scripting language [Lua](https://www.lua.org/about.html){:target="_blank"} (Portuguese for "moon") we can enhance our [nginx](https://nginx.org/en/){:target="_blank"} that acts as a central [API gateway](http://microservices.io/patterns/apigateway.html){:target="_blank"}.
+We use [OpenResty](https://openresty.org/en/){:target="_blank"} as an alternative to vanilla nginx, as it comes along with a preconfigured Lua environment with many useful libraries.
 Put the following snippet somewhere inside a `server {}` block of your nginx configuration:

 {% highlight lua %}